Sohrab Bakhtiarizadeh

-Sohrab Bakhtiarizadeh (سهراب بختيارىزاده, born 11 September 1973) is an Iranian football coach and former player.
-A centre-back, he played for many teams like Esteghlal, Foolad, Saba Qom, Erzurumspor, Estehglal Khuzestan and the Iran national team.
-He is the current interim manager of Esteghlal.
+Sohrab Bakhtiarizadeh (سهراب بختيارىزاده; born 11 September 1973) is an Iranian football coach and former player who manages Persian Gulf Pro League club Esteghlal.
+As a player, he played as a centre-back and represented several clubs in Iran, including Esteghlal, Foolad and Saba Qom.
+He also represented the Iran national team and was part of the squad at the 2006 FIFA World Cup.
+After retiring from professional football, Bakhtiarizadeh moved into coaching and has worked with several clubs in Iranian football.

 Club career

 He started his professional career with playing for Khuzestani clubs, before moving to Esteghlal FC.
 After a couple of seasons, he elected to play professionally in Turkish league.
 The move was far from successful and Sohrab left this club in controversial circumstances.

 He returned to Esteghlal soon after.
 His lack of playing time caused him to be transferred to Foolad.
 After a season there he moved to Saba Battery.
 Along with the likes of Ali Daei and Mohammad Navazi, Sohrab won the Hazfi Cup in 2004/05 season and hence qualified for the Asian Champions League.

 In August 2007, Bakhtiarzadeh was transferred to the newly formed club Pas Hamedan.
 He only played one match and had many differences with the club where he left the club and moved to Foolad for the season after and did not play in many matches.
 He moved to Saba for the season after.

 Bakhtiarizadeh endured a major injury, and was out for many games during 2010–11 season.